Real Name | Michael Thomas McCaul, Sr. |

 Fact Sheet

-- Michael McCaul is United States
+- Wondering where Michael McCaul is from?
+Michael McCaul is from United States!

-- What does Michael McCaul do?
-Michael McCaul's job is being a(n) Politician
+- Michael McCaul works as a(n) Politician

 - Michael McCaul celebrates their birthday on 1-14

-- What is Michael McCaul's age?
-Michael McCaul is 62 years old
+- Michael McCaul is 62 years old

 - Michael McCaul is currently Married (Linda McCaul)